 Let’s begin the legit check guide.

-Up next, we’ll analyse what we usually look after when starting a guide: an element that’s small (therefore needs high-precision manufacturing tools) and hardly visible to anyone but the wearer.
+Let’s analyse what we usually look after when starting a guide: an element that’s small (therefore needs high-precision manufacturing tools) and hardly visible to anyone but the wearer.

 The reason for our thinking is simple: these elements are where the replica manufacturers will compromise.
-The tongue tag is no exception and in fact, I’m surprised myself that we didn’t start the guide with this flaw.
+The tongue tag is no exception and in fact, I’m surprised that we didn’t start the guide with this flaw.

 The Air Jordan logo is not perfected even though it’s visible on the outside of the sneaker.
 But I digress.
 Let’s have a look at how to spot the fake Jordan 1 this way: